Ruby (Jennie album): Live performances

 Jennie promoted the album with performances, starting on the American late night talk show Jimmy Kimmel Live!, the South Korean music programs M Countdown and Show!
 Music Core, and the 2024 Superpop Japan music festival after the release of "Mantra".
 A live performance video of Rubys next single "Love Hangover" was published on Jennie's official YouTube channel.
 After the album's release, Jennie recorded live performances of "Like Jennie" and "Handlebars" for Billboards Iconic Stage as its first featured act.
 She performed songs from Ruby at the Coachella Valley Music and Arts Festival on April 13 and 20, 2025.

 Tour

-Jennie supported album sales with the Ruby Experience, a four-city run of five shows from March 6 and 21, 2025.
+Jennie supported album sales with the Ruby Experience, a four-city run of five shows from March 6 to 21, 2025.
 Originally announced as a three-show series, the tour added shows in Los Angeles and Paris.
 It was praised by critics for its experimental and cinematic production.